 A few practicalities?

 We planned no renovations at all as our Italian was not good enough to negotiate with tradespeople.
 After 5 years we repaired the plaster on the outside walls and repainted.
-We restored the bathrooms, retiled the terrace and recently we replaced the kitchen.
+We restored the bathrooms and the bathroom rugs, retiled the terrace and recently we replaced the kitchen.
 By now our Italian is good enough to find the best and most reliable trades people by asking the locals who they recommend.
 All jobs have been done efficiently and well and come in exactly as quoted.

 We did not need any finance.
 Once the funds from Australia arrived in our Italian bank account it was no problem to get an Assegno Circolare (bank cheque) to pay for the property.
 The bank is very easy to deal with and far more personal than a bank in Australia.
 Most bills for electricity, gas, water and telephone can be debited directly from the account.
 We have found a good accountant who uses the same bank, and we have given him an authority to pay the city tax fees which cannot be directly debited.
 He charges a small yearly fee for this.